 This course examines laws affecting children in different legal jurisdictions in a holistic way that acknowledges the importance of human rights, social and legal perspectives.

-3. Demonstrate understanding of family, criminal and child protection law (including legislation and relevant case law) policy issues and legal and non-legal processes as it relates to problem-scenarios concerning children;
+3. Demonstrate understanding of family, criminal and child protection law (including legislation and relevant case law) policy issues and legal and non-legal processes as they relate to problem scenarios concerning children.

 6. Work more effectively in teams to solve problems.

 - Childhood and Capacity: The Law"s Perspective

 - International Law and Human Rights of Children